 Service as a software (SaaS): you pay a fee as opposed to paying an install

 Examples of headless CMS include Sanity, Prismic, Strapi and Contentful.
 We, at YYT, developed an expertise using the later one so we will address below what are the benefits of using Contentful.

-Headless CMS vs. traditional CMS
+API-first CMS vs. traditional CMS

 How does headless CMS differ from legacy CMS?

 Traditional CMS refer to any system that is tightly coupled to a single website such as Wordpress, Wix, Squarespace.
 Those CMS are often described as monolithic because of their one-way architecture where website, CMS, database and API are all interconnected in the same box.

 Their architecture forces businesses to publish content through templates that are built specifically for web browsers.
 And this is exactly where they fall short: traditional CMS were built to serve content to web pages, and as much as they developed over time, they never escaped their page centric construction.
 If legacy CMS initially dominated the website market, they seem less fit to fulfill the needs of brands today as they turn to multichannel marketing.

 Today, content is now delivered to screens and devices of all shapes and sizes and that requires a new approach to CMS.
 Thanks to their headless architecture, this new generation of CMS doesn't impose a template onto the content created within it.
 Instead, it sends content directly to your website or your app, on whatever devices you fancy, directly from the cloud.